 Once a scholar finds your journal, what can you do to encourage them to come back?

 Apart from the obvious - publishing high-quality articles - you’ll need to focus on developing the journal’s online presence starting with its website.
-Your journal’s websites should be more than a storehouse for articles.
+Your journal’s website should be more than a storehouse for articles.
 It should be a place for readers to learn about the mission and broader impacts of your publication, as well as to stay up-to-date on the latest journal articles and news.

 Let’s take a look at four ways to get scholars to frequent your OA journal website with examples from Scholastica’s publishing platform.